Nitesh-Sen/Connect-to-the-different-AC.-Amazon-S3-by-using-AWS-PrivateLink-interface-VPC-endpoints/README.md

 # Connect to _Amazon S3_ by using _AWS_ PrivateLink interface _VPC_ endpoints
 ## Follow these Steps:-
-- Take two AWS account:- account A(engineer AC.) and account B(costomer AC.)
+- Take two AWS account:- account A(your AC.) and account B(costomer AC.)
 >
 - Sign in Account A
 	-